lethal-guitar/RigelEngine/README.md

 package manager, a fairly recent distro is required.
 I have successfully built the project using the following instructions on Ubuntu 19.04 and 19.10.
 Building on Ubuntu 18.04 is also possible, but it requires a few more steps.

+For other distros (not based on Debian), the same instructions should work as well, with only the package installation command needing adaptation, as long as all necessary dependencies are available at recent enough versions.

 #### <a name="linux-build-instructions-194">Ubuntu 19.04 or newer</a>